-Paget's Information Event - In the afternoon, experts will discuss Paget's disease: What it is, surgical and medical treatment and a carer will talk about looking after someone with the condition.
+Paget's Information Event - In the afternoon, experts will discuss Paget's disease: What it is, surgical and medical treatment, and related topics.
 There will also be an opportunity to have your questions answered by the experts.
 A fee of £5 each is payable to the Paget's Association for this event.

 Take Time to Explore

 Members can arrive from 10am onwards, when the museum opens its doors.
 Entry is free so why not explore at your leisure before joining us for lunch in the Mallard Suite, which is in the Conference Centre attached to the museum.